 Equity is the investment a business owner, and any other investors, have in the firm.
 The equity accounts include all the claims the owners have against the company.
 The business owner has an investment, and it may be the only investment in the firm.
 If the firm has taken on other investors, that is reflected here.

 In bookkeeping, you have to balance your books at the end of the year.
 The bookkeeper has to keep careful track of these items and be sure the transactions that deal with assets, liabilities, and equity are recorded correctly and in the right place.
 There is a key formula you can use to make sure your books always balance.
 That formula is called the accounting equation:

 The accounting equation means that everything the business owns (assets) is balanced against claims against the business (liabilities and equity).
 Liabilities are claims based on what you owe vendors and lenders.
 Owners of the business have claims against the remaining assets (equity).

-04Income Statement Basics - Revenue, Expenses, Costs
+Income Statement and Bookkeeping: Revenue, Expenses, and Costs

 Revenue is all the income a business receives in selling its products or services.
-Costs, also called cost of goods sold, is all the money a business spends to buy or manufacture the goods or services it sells to its customers.
-The Purchases account tracks goods purchased.
+Costs, also known as the cost of goods sold, is all the money a business spends to buy or manufacture the goods or services it sells to its customers.
+The Purchases account on the chart of accounts tracks goods purchased.

 A bookkeeper is responsible for identifying the accounts in which transactions should be recorded.
 For example, if the business makes a cash sale to a customer and your business uses double-entry bookkeeping, you would record the cash received in the asset account called Cash and the sale would be recorded in the revenue account called Sales.